zoffixznet/perl6.party/drafts-and-ideas.md

     subroutines and so on.
 * *Perl 6 Core Hacking: Gramatically Incorrect*: find a grammar bug and explain how to trace and debug these.
-* *Perl 6 Core Hacking: A Yummy Roast*: explanation of how to add stuff to roast: finding `tests needed` tickets, finding the right place to add the test in in roast, testing your changes, fudging mechanism.

 **Need a lot more Core Hacking posts!!**